-7 CONCLUSIONS
+7 Conclusions

 This paper demonstrated that a valence prediction system can be personalized to target speakers by exploiting speaker-dependent traits.
 The study proposed to create an adaptation set by identifying speakers in the train set that are closer to the speakers in the test set.
 Since we evaluate the similarity between speakers by comparing the acoustic feature spaces associated with each speaker without using emotional labels, the adaptation approaches are fully unsupervised.
 We proposed three methods to create this adaptation set: unique speaker, oversampling and weighting approaches.
 The adaptation sets from the selected closer speakers are used to personalize the DNNs to the speakers in the test set.
 The experimental results showed that the global adaptation models achieved better performance than the individual adaptation models.
 Further improvements are observed when the loss function is minimized by monitoring the loss in the adaptation set.
 The proposed adaptation schemes lead to relative improvements up to 13.52% over a speaker-independent baseline.
 We observed significant improvements in performance, even when only a few seconds of adaptation data (belonging to the train set) for each of the speakers in the test set was used for adaptation.
-However, increasing the amount of adaptation data did not contribute to further improvements of the model.
 The maximum performance gains were observed for 200s of adaptation data for each of the speakers in the test set.
 We also demonstrated the effectiveness of the proposed personalization approaches with the USC-IEMOCAP and MSP-IMPROV databases, showing consistent findings.